ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 class Diagnostic a where
   diagnosticMessage :: a -> DecoratedSDoc
-  diagnosticReason  :: a -> DiagReason
+  diagnosticReason  :: a -> DiagnosticReason

 instance Diagnostic DiagnosticMessage where diagnosticMessage = diagMessage